Editorial Review

 Reconstitution Calculations

 Understanding concentration calculations ensures accurate dosing.
-The math is simple once the relationship is understood between peptide amount, solvent volume, and concentration:
+The math is simple once the relationship between peptide amount, solvent volume, and concentration is clear:

 Formula: Peptide amount (mg) ÷ BAC water volume (mL) = Concentration (mg/mL)